-Section 2.
-Rejection of Low Bid.
-The City Council hereby rejects the low bid of Bay Cities Paving & Grading as non-responsive for exceeding the maximum allowable bid amount for bid schedule line items "Mobilization" and "Traffic Control and Construction Area Signs" as laid out in the bid documents.
+Staff reviewed the bids and determined Bay Cities Paving and Grading, Inc. to be nonresponsive for exceeding the maximum allowable bid amount for bid schedule line items "Mobilization" and "Traffic Control and Construction Area Signs" as laid out in the bid documents.
 Given the fact that there is not much traffic on the internal streets for Plaza San Pablo yet because the parcels have not all been developed, staff felt that limiting the allowable bid amount for mobilization to \$25,000 and traffic control to \$30,000 would be necessary and thus capped the amounts in sections 16.1.07B (Page 78) and 16.1.13B (Page 83) as set forth in the attachment PSP-3&4 Front End Contract (Bid Documents).

 Bay Cities included \$75,000 for mobilization and \$50,000 for traffic control.
 The second bidder, Maggiora & Ghilotti, Inc., properly limited these bid line items as required by the bid documents.
-The City Council makes the following findings